 2. Serro Scotty S14RB

 The classic Serro Scotty trailer is back with more amenities and the same retro colors.
-The 14 foot long S14RB is not only a lightweight 2,230 lb. but comes with solid hardwood cabinetry and a full-size awning.
+The 14-foot-long S14RB is not only a lightweight 2,230 lb. but it comes with solid hardwood cabinetry and a full-size awning.